 Why is BPPV Treatment Important?

-BPPV can be difficult to live with if untreated because it can affect your ability to move, respond, and sometimes even get out of bed.
-It is important to be assessed by a professional because BPPV can be caused by head injuries, cardiovascular disease, diabetes, and migraines, all of which can be significantly impactful to your overall health.
+This inner ear disorder can be difficult to live with if untreated because it can affect your ability to move, respond, and sometimes even get out of bed.
+It is important to be assessed by a professional because BPPV can be caused by a head injury, cardiovascular disease, diabetes, and migraines, all of which can be significantly impactful to your overall health.
 Additionally, BPPV can reoccur over time even if it goes away on its own, meaning it can be helpful to have the tools and information provided by our Doctors of Audiology in New York, NY.
 This can help prevent falls or injuries because of balance problems caused by BPPV.
 Moreover, since an episode of BPPV can come at any time, such as when you’re driving a car, it not only protects you but also the people around you.

 BPPV Treatment FAQs